 2. Make Fitness a Shared Activity

 Routine exercise is often far more enjoyable when shared with a family member or friend.
 Rather than telling your loved one to be more active, make plans to get active together.
 Sign up for tai chi classes in the park or share a daily afternoon walk.
 Not only will you both have the opportunity to increase your fitness levels, but you’ll also have far more quality time together.

 3. Create a Schedule and Keep It Simple

 Make a list of activities that your senior loved one would like to participate in and then find ways to support these activities.
-Enlist the help of a home care agency in Albuquerque if transportation assistance is required or create a caregiver carpool in your area.
+Enlist the help of a provider of high-quality home care Albuquerque if transportation assistance is required or create a caregiver carpool in your area.
 Creating a set schedule for social activities and exercise is the best way to encourage aging adults to adopt healthier habits on a long-term basis.

 4. Help Your Senior Family Member Maintain His or Her Independence